cenotelie/cratery/README.docker.md

 * `REGISTRY_S3_BUCKET`: The S3 bucket to use for storage.
 It will be created if it does not exist.

 ### Index

+The index can be served using both the legacy `git` and the new `sparse` protocols, see [Registry Protocols](https://doc.rust-lang.org/cargo/reference/registries.html#registry-protocols).
+The legacy `git` protocol is disabled by default, and the new `sparse` protocol enabled:
+* `REGISTRY_INDEX_PROTOCOL_GIT`, defaults to `false` to de-activate the legacy `git` "smart" protocol.
+Use `true` to activate.
+* `REGISTRY_INDEX_PROTOCOL_SPARSE`, defaults to `true` to activate the `sparse` protocol.
+Any other value deactivates it.

+Fetching the index always requires authentication, regardless of the used protocol.

 The index for the registry is managed as a git repository.
 When `cratery` commits to this repository as an author: